SituesmonpainJetejetterai/workstation-dotfiles/README.md

 ## Basic setup

-Simply `symlink` all the relevant files and directories to the correct locations, and viola!
+Simply `symlink` all the relevant files and directories to the correct locations, and voilà!
 Everything works.

 I've written a script called `setup.sh` which is at the root of this directory.
 It has the symlink locations hard-coded for now, because that works for me.
 I'll think about improving it when I get the time.